ledpup/ClimateExplorer/blog/_posts/2024-06-02-the-rest-of-the-world.markdown

 > The Global Historical Climatology Network monthly (GHCNm) dataset provides monthly climate summaries from **thousands of weather stations around the world**. (emphasis mine)

-By using GHCNm, we've only included data from really existing stations.
+By using GHCNm, we have only included data from really existing stations.

 ## Criterion 5 - precipitation

 Precipitation data was available for each of the NOAA products.
-Given that we'd all but settled on GHCNm, we needed to look at the GHCNm precipitation data.
-It's currently a beta product.
+Given that we had all but settled on GHCNm, we needed to look at the GHCNm precipitation data.
+GHCNm Precipitation is currently a beta product.

 > The Global Historical Climatology Network (GHCN) Monthly Precipitation, Version 4 is a collection of worldwide monthly precipitation values offering significant enhancement over the previous version 2.
 It contains more values both historically and for the most recent months.
 Its methods for merging records and quality control have been modernized.

 > The data set is updated typically in the first week of each month and available through the links below.

 The precipitation data uses the same identifiers as GHCNm, thankfully.
 Surprisingly, and annoyingly, the access method and the format of the data between temperatures and precipitation are different.
 GHCNm temperature records are all in one big file, 1.5 million rows - about 160MB.
-We wrote a preprocessor to iterate through the file, pulling out each station and year of records - if a year didn't have 12 months of recordings, the year was discharged.
+We wrote a preprocessor to iterate through the file, pulling out each station and year of records - if a year didn't have 12 months of recordings, the year was discarded.
 We had assumed GHCNm Precipitation would follow the same data structure.
 Unfortunately, each station is stored as a single file on their server, available at [https://www.ncei.noaa.gov/data/ghcnm/v4beta/](https://www.ncei.noaa.gov/data/ghcnm/v4beta/).
 We needed to write a HTTP client that would connect to the server and download each file for the selected stations.

 ## Future extension

-By using GHCNm, we're not able to display some of the interesting charts that rely on daily minimum and maximum temperatures and daily precipitation.
+By using GHCNm, we are not able to display some of the interesting charts that rely on daily minimum and maximum temperatures and daily precipitation.
 A future extension could be to integrate GHCNd with GHCNm within ClimateExplorer.
-It's likely that the integration would be seamless as ClimateExplorer already has significant abstraction setup to support different datasets for Australia and New Zealand (e.g., ACORN-SAT vs standard BoM data).
-These daily data would only have unadjusted records (GHCNd only has raw values), but that wouldn't be a problem as we could drop back to GHCNm when comparing adjusted vs raw values.
+It is likely that the integration would be seamless as ClimateExplorer already has significant abstraction setup to support different datasets for Australia and New Zealand (e.g., ACORN-SAT vs standard BoM data).
+These daily data would only have unadjusted records (GHCNd only has raw values), but that would not be a problem as we could drop back to GHCNm when comparing adjusted vs raw values.

-Another bonus is that the identifiers are the same for stations between GHCNd and GHCNm, though it would have been possible to identify stations by latitude and longitude.
+Another bonus is that the identifiers are the same for stations between GHCNd and GHCNm, though it would have been possible to identify stations by latitude and longitude anyway.

 The only real concern in integrating GHCNd is whether we could support the increased storage space required.
 It would be a jump from 24 records per station, per year (12 for mean temperature and 12 for precipitation) to 1095 records per station, per year (365 for min temperature, 365 for max temperature and 365 for precipitation).